"From Ina to Ayodele" — celebrating our new Poet Laureate

 Randy McNair, "Poet Laureate of the Absurd," brought George Sterling back to life with a beautiful sonnet about wind and water, about waiting birds and time; and a second called Kindred took us to Arcturus and the sea.
 But Randy's poems from The Swinging Door Saloon, about the emptiness of the work world, the fullness of bar life, and an award winning poem from the forthcoming Last Call—a poignant ode to beer, perfect for Oaktoberfest, which was taking place simultaneously down the hill—brought us back to the now.

 Next up was the charismatic Amos White, who has been taking a break from poetry to plant trees.
-He talked about coming full circle, about living in the clouds, about bleeding words—and introduced Joaquin's admirer, Yone Noguchi, who helped the The Great Poet with his hijinx and brought Haiku to America.
-He brought us to temple-bell silence with his own haiku imagery.
+He talked about coming full circle, about living in the clouds, about bleeding words—and introduced Joaquin's admirer, Yone Noguchi, who helped the The Senin with his hijinx and brought Haiku to America.
+Amos brought us to temple-bell silence with his own haiku imagery.

 Finally, it was time to introduce our beloved special guest, Dr. Ayodele "Wordslanger" Nzinga, Oakland's first Poet Laureate.
 I imagined myself introducing her to the poets of the past, whose spirits swayed in the trees above us.
 Just as I was starting to gush about her amazing work, the Blue Angels flew overhead!
 Ayodele threw her hands into the air and praised us for arranging such a magnificent salute!
 Then she slang Ina Coolbrith back to life, bringing grace and gravitas into the space with two exquisite poems about death.
 We were privileged to hear fresh poems from her forthcoming Gratitude cycle, Crossroads, and I'll Color Inside My Lines.
-Our hearts were cracked open with emotion.
+Hearts opened.

-Then we named her honors: Ayodele will receive an honorary membership to the California Writers Club, and we will plant a tree in her honor in a new Writers Memorial Grove that will be established this year in the Park.
-I introduced Dale Risden, FOJMP president, who, with several other members of that honorable coalition, had devoured the spoken words that rocked the small grove of trees on that hill, hungry for the arts to return.
+When she finished, we named her honors: Ayodele will receive an honorary membership to the California Writers Club, and we will plant a tree in her honor in a new Writers Memorial Grove that we hope to established in the Park.
+I introduced Dale Risden, FOJMP president, who, with several other members of that honorable coalition, had devoured the spoken words, hungry for the arts to return to the Hights.

 Finally, because trees are so important, and because writing is so important, I announced a forthcoming partnership between the CWC and 100K Trees for Humanity in which donors can dedicate a grove of trees to a California Writer.
 Stay tuned for more about that.
-And get started now, planting trees, our only hope of survival.
+And get started now, planting trees, our best hope for climate survival.

 Listen to the whole event right here

-You can hear the curious jays commenting on the poetry, the roar of the jet power, the awe in our souls.
+You can hear the curious jays commenting on the poetry, the roar of the jet power, the awe and the love.

 photo of the presenter and five readers